Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 should theoretically perform a lot faster than the GeForce GTX 1050 Ti overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 580 should in theory be much better than the GeForce GTX 1050 Ti in general. (explain)

-Texel RateThe GeForce GTX 1050 Ti should be quite a bit (more or less 25%) faster with regards to AF than the GeForce GTX 580. (explain)
+Texel RateThe GeForce GTX 1050 Ti should be much (approximately 25%) faster with regards to AF than the GeForce GTX 580. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 1050 Ti is a better choice, but not by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 1050 Ti is a better choice, not by a very large margin though. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison